Schweitzer-Engineering-Laboratories/programming-classes/GetStartedPython/README.md

    and construct objects from objects of different type.
 3. `lists.ipynb`: Build and use `list`s in different ways.
 Use `append()`, `count()`, `sort()`, slicing, and other list methods and functions.

+Explore and expand Jupyter Notebooks that apply these concepts to real-world questions in the `examples/` directory.
+Share your own application scripts with your class and; if they're well-documented and connected to these concepts your facilitator may add it to the examples for future classes.

 #### Resources
 Some help resources: